yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

 ## Introducing the Berlin-Ausländerbehörde-Termin-Bot Project:

-An exciting new project that has recently emerged is the berlin-auslaenderbehorde-termin-bot, which can be found at https://yilmaznaslan.github.io/berlin-auslaenderbehorde-termin-bot/.
-This innovative solution aims to automate the process of getting an appointment at the Berlin Immigration Office.
-By utilizing the Selenium Framework, a powerful suite of software tools, the bot periodically fills out and submits appointment requests on behalf of users, increasing their chances of securing a slot.
+An exciting new project that has recently emerged is the *berlin-auslaenderbehorde-termin-bot*, which can be found at https://yilmaznaslan.github.io/berlin-auslaenderbehorde-termin-bot/.
+This solution aims to automate the process of getting an appointment at the Berlin Immigration Office.
+By utilizing the *Selenium Framework*, a powerful suite of software tools, the bot periodically fills out and submits appointment requests on behalf of users, increasing their chances of securing a slot.